duongngochongson/SQL-Explore-Ecommerce-Dataset/README.md

 <div id='q8'/>

-## Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+## Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.

 ```sql
 WITH cart AS (